adamsilver/fdpb/06-a-search-form.md

 - **Maintain search text**.
 When the user arrives at the search page, what they typed should be persisted.
 This way users can make tweaks without having to retype the entire query.
 - **Display result count**.
 Tell users how many results have been returned so they can deduce what their next action is.
 For example, they might decide to filter the results - more on this in the next chapter.
 - **Let users sort**.
 Depending on the thing that's being searched it's often useful to let users sort by relevance, popularity, recency.
-- **Let users paginate**.
-Avoid infinite scrolling - it's an inclusive design anti-pattern with several usability issues[^].
+- **Don't employ infinite scrolling by default**.
+It's an inclusive design anti-pattern with several usability issues[^].
 This leaves “Show more” or standard pagination.
 Show more is more appropriate for sites that have a lot of user-generated content where the location of the result is not important.
-Pagination is more appropriate for ecommerce sites where users are looking for a specific item - not just browsing aimlessly.
+Pagination is more appropriate for ecommerce sites where users are looking for a specific item - not just browsing aimlessly for entertainment.

 ## Summary